Photo source: Shelburne Farms

 The goal of this project is to enhance the readiness of Vermont dairy farms, to quickly implement the level of biosecurity required in the event of a foot-and-mouth disease outbreak.

-Plans will be created using the enhanced biosecurity plan template developed by the Secure Milk SupplyOpens a new window project, or the National Milk Producers Federation Farmers Assuring Responsible Management programOpens a new window (based on the Secure Milk Supply plan).
-The mapping app created by the University of Vermont (with National Animal Disease Response and Preparedness Program funds) will facilitate the development of the enhanced biosecurity map component of the plans.
+Plans were created using the enhanced biosecurity plan template developed by the Secure Milk SupplyOpens a new window project, or the National Milk Producers Federation Farmers Assuring Responsible Management programOpens a new window (based on the Secure Milk Supply plan).
+The mapping app created by the University of Vermont (with National Animal Disease Response and Preparedness Program funds) facilitated the development of the enhanced biosecurity map component of the plans.

-By scheduling visits with up to eight farms a week over a six-week period of time, the target number of 40 farms with plans can be met.
-In addition to returning completed plans to the participating farms, the interns will complete a project report and submit an abstract (poster or oral) to present at a national veterinary meeting such as the American Association of Bovine PractitionersOpens a new window or the US Animal Health AssociationOpens a new window.
+Along with gathering information for developing each farm plan, the interns completed a project report and submitted an abstract (poster or oral) to present at a national veterinary meeting such as the American Association of Bovine PractitionersOpens a new window or the US Animal Health AssociationOpens a new window.

 Funding is provided through: